-Electricity and natural gas are supplied to the Site by National Grid.
-Municipal water and sanitary sewer services are provided by the City of Cohoes.
-A water intake pipe that services a paper mill located to the south of the Site reportedly traverses beneath the Site.
-The specific locations of existing utilities have not been verified.
-As builtrecord documents have been used for preliminary design/planning.
-A private utility survey will be conducted prior to the commencement of subsurface investigations during the remedial investigation (RI).
+Site utilities are currently not in service.
+Electricity and natural gas were previously supplied to the site by National Grid.
+Municipal water and sewer service were provided by the City of Schenectady.
+A private utility survey will be conducted prior to the commencement of subsurface investigations during the RI.